-OP: In the current situation, the technology scale we have is really ahead of us, but in 2025, I certainly believe technologies like Artificial Intelligence or Digital Twins, would have already created a quantum leap in the way we operate terminals, with special focus on automated terminals where data is more available, higher quality, and much richer.
+OP: In the current situation, the technology scale we have is really ahead of us, but in 2025, I certainly believe technologies like artificial intelligence or Digital Twins will have already created a quantum leap in the way we operate terminals, with a special focus on automated terminals where data is more available, higher quality, and much richer.
 But to get there, we have to resolve different challenges we have now.

 You can compare the progress we made in automation and its utilization and leverage those technologies to create a meaningful impact on operational excellence.
 Those innovative technologies would make a difference, that’s for sure.
 Evolution in connectivity aspects is crucial.
 They’re progressing the physical part of cabling networks, passive networks, and wireless networks, while normal technologies like LTE or 5G need time to be adopted in industrial environments.
 The benefits they bring will change and ease our implementation of the solution, our solution design, or how we will frame the ecosystem.
 So that’s one part.

 Related to the technology for connectivity, the assisting, system engineering part, which is about the interfaces and the integration patterns between software applications, there’s a big push for standardization.
 This also applies to utilizing open architectures to make the different solutions more connectable.
-Five years ago, there were no single vendor that offers an end-to-end solution to the terminal operator, meaning quay to gate, so we need to integrate several components.
-Along that path, the industry collectively worked creating references and a framework we can adopt from terminal to terminal will be fundamental.
+Five years ago, there was no single vendor that offered an end-to-end solution to the terminal operator, meaning quay to gate, so we need to integrate several components.
+Along that path, the industry collectively worked at creating references, and a framework we can adopt from terminal to terminal will be fundamental.
 In 2025, this improved significantly and we stopped reinventing the wheel in every single project.
 Vendors became real partners for automation.

-The last one I’ll mention is the data as the main actor for the quantum leap we produced with Artificial Intelligence in our industry during the last five years.
-We have been talking about data for the last ten years or more, but only during last few years was the progress was enough to create the digital core foundation to make data a fundamental actor in the design of our processes and, again, our organization and the workforce.
+The last one I’ll mention is the data as the main actor for the quantum leap we produced with artificial intelligence in our industry during the last five years.
+We have been talking about data for the last 10 years or more, but only during the last few years was the progress enough to create the digital core foundation to make data a fundamental actor in the design of our processes and, again, in our organization and the workforce.
 The new technologies, enabling new ways of doing analytics or operational decision management with real-time dashboards, did certainly impact the requirements for those systems and, more importantly, how we can evolve the processes and the workforce.
-From this point now, we can not only automate but truly re-engineer those processes and then the workforce so we can plan the next phase of automation with an inclusive and broader impact from Artificial Intelligence or Digital Twin technologies.
+From this point on, we can not only automate but truly re-engineer those processes and then the workforce so we can plan the next phase of automation with an inclusive and broader impact from artificial intelligence or Digital Twin technologies.

 MW: You mentioned the word “integration” several times.
 Integration, in my mind, often goes hand in hand with the word “collaboration.”
 When we’re bringing together multiple, disparate systems, do we have collaboration in the industry now?
 What steps do we need to take to foster that, to reach the high level of integration you’re talking about?

 OP: Yes, we do.
-We have collaboration, but it’s not enough because the system landscape is still very fragmented and there is no single vendor providing a ”one-stop-shop” automation solution, worse helping us simplifying and getting uniformity in the design and implementation of associated solutions.
-We are always talking about the TOS markets, and I see very different solution set-ups from terminal to terminal, even with the same vendor and even within the same terminal operator.
-To integrate, more and more is required as the terminal eco-system became much more than the TOS, and in terms of complexity and cost, there are other parties like Equipment Control Systems or Gate & Appointment Systems beginning to ha e the same relevance as TOS.
+We have collaboration, but it’s not enough because the system landscape is still very fragmented and there is no single vendor providing a ”one-stop-shop” automation solution, or helping us simplify and get uniformity in the design and implementation of associated solutions.
+We are always talking about the TOS markets, and I see very different solution setups from terminal to terminal, even with the same vendor and even within the same terminal operator.
+To integrate, more and more is required as the terminal ecosystem becomes much more than the TOS, and in terms of complexity and cost, there are other parties like Equipment Control Systems or Gate & Appointment Systems beginning to have the same relevance as the TOS.

 We need to move toward these kinds of initiatives being effective and not just scratching the surface, creating an illusion regarding the existing complexity for real adoption and evolution on solution design and implementation practices.
 To summarize, we have collaboration, but it’s very high-level and not really tackling the fundamental problems of system integration.
 If you look at other industries, they are far ahead of us in terms of how they design, procure, implement, and test automation solutions (look at the adoption of international automation standards like ISA-95 as an example).